 Q4: Are GLP2-T and similar products safe for human or animal use?

-No. All products from Oath Research, including GLP2-T, are strictly for research purposes only and must not be used for human or animal consumption or treatment.
+No. All products from Oath Research, including GLP2-T, are strictly for research purposes only and must not be used for human or animal consumption or research investigating.

 Q5: Where can researchers purchase GLP2-T?